Business Administration: Insurance and Risk Management

 Prerequisites:

-This course is designed to address the legalities and doctrines that apply to all commercial and personal property insurance.
-It discusses the elements that comprise the commercial, habitational, and homeowner insurance contract as well as the standardized forms that are utilized for these contracts.
+This course is designed to examine legislation and general principles that apply to all personal and commercial property insurance.
+Focus is placed on the elements that comprise habitational and commercial insurance contracts as well as the standardized forms that are used for these contracts.

 Prerequisites:

-This course is design to develop detailed knowledge and skill to handle claims after a loss has occurred.
-Students are introduced to legal and corporate systems that impact the claims process.
-They are also taught the methodologies, tools and techniques used to analyze the policy contract, investigate the loss, as well as evaluate, negotiate, and settle the claim.
+This course is designed to develop the knowledge and skill to handle claims after a loss has occurred.
+Topics include the methods, tools and techniques used to analyze the policy contract, investigation of the loss, and the evaluation, negotiation, and claim settlement processes.
+Additional focus is placed on the legal and corporate environment in which loss adjusters work.

 Prerequisites: